Showing posts with label Lost Baggage. Show all posts

 How to Claim Damaged Baggage with Air India

-1. Report Immediately: Notify the Air India baggage service desk at the airport.
+1. Report Immediately at the Airport: Go directly to the Air India baggage service desk before exiting the baggage claim area.

-3. Submit Documents: Provide receipts, photos of the damage, and other required documents.
+3. Submit Supporting Documents: Provide clear photos of the damage, original purchase receipts for the bag, your baggage tag, and boarding pass.

-4. Follow Up: Contact Air India’s customer service for claim updates.
+4. Follow Up with Customer Service: Keep your PIR reference number and contact Air India's customer service team regularly for claim status updates.

 How to Claim Damaged Baggage with IndiGo